 Results in table 3 above reveal 80 percent response rate.
-This response rate is attributed to the fact that the researcher works in one of the counties and has friends working in the other counties under study therefore it wasn't hard to administer questionnaires to the respondents.
+The response rate was attributed to the fact that the researcher works in one of the counties and had friends working in the other counties under study therefore it wasn't hard to administer questionnaires to the respondents.
 This also made it possible to easily obtain answers from the majority of the respondents.